Elk River Rockhounding Oregon River Gravel Bar Rockhounding

 Places to Stay Near Elk River

-Sunshine Bar Campground and Butler Bar Campground are good camping spots on the Elk River.
-Both campgrounds are free.
+Sunshine Bar Campground and Butler Bar Campground are two good camping spots along the Elk River, and both are free.

 Sunshine Bar Campground has 6 campsites with picnic tables and fire pits.